- An outstanding British copy of this very well recorded album, engineered by the enormously talented Robin Black

 Other copies — my notes for these copies often read “BIG and BOLD” — create a huge soundfield, with the music positively jumping out of the speakers.
 They’re not brighter, they’re not more aggressive, they’re not hyped-up in any way, they’re just bigger and clearer.

 Think about it: if you had only seven copies, you might not have ever gotten to hear a copy that sounded that open and clear.
-And how many even dedicated audiophiles would have more than one of two clean British original copies with which to do a shootout?
+And how many even dedicated audiophiles would have more than one of two clean vintage British copies with which to do a shootout?
 These records are expensive and hard to come by in good shape.
-Believe us, we know whereof we speak when it comes to getting hold of original British pressings of Classic Rock albums.
+Believe us, we know whereof we speak.

 One further point needs to be made: most of the time these very special pressings just plain rock harder.
 When you hear a copy do what this copy can, it’s an entirely different – and dare I say unforgettable — listening experience.